ctr49/iOS-Deck/README.md

 # iOS-Deck
 Nextcloud Deck app for iOS

-Built using almost all SwiftUI.
+Built using as much swiftUI as possible

 Utilizes Nextcloud/iOS-Communication-Library (or a fork of it)